diogosoares22/ada-fix-it/index.md

 ### Nationality Comparison

-<iframe src="assets/plots/Nat_Pie_Chart.html" width="145%" height="1550">  </iframe>
+<iframe src="assets/plots/Nat_Pie_Chart.html" width="143%" height="1550">  </iframe>

 As we can observe in the plot above, the general author distribution of the nationalities is not so biased by nationalities of coutries with english language since between the leading nationalities for the speakers there are several european nationalities such as France, Germany, Spain in which the national language is not English.
 Comparingboth Trump's and Clinton's speakers nationality distributions we notice that there are noticeable differences between the two distributions.
-Indeed, we can see that there are more people with american nationality speaking about Clinton than Trump while for example the people from European Union (at least the representative countries we have in the plot) are more likely to speak about Trump rather than Clinton.
+Indeed, we can see that **there are more people with american nationality speaking about Clinton than Trump** while for example the **people from European Union (at least the representative countries we have in the plot) are more likely to speak about Trump rather than Clinton**.
 Also in Canada, and Israel people are speaking more about Trump than Clinton.
-This suggests that Trump character is more known outside United States of America while Clinton seems to be more popular in her origin country.
+This suggests that **Trump character is more known outside United States of America while Clinton seems to be more popular in her origin country**.
 This information could be of primarly interest for studies about the political basis of the two politicians.

 # Machine Learning Interpretable Models

 -----------------

-In order to better interpret what features can be consider predictive, when classifying an author as either a Trump Speaker or a Clinton Speaker, we will train a **Logistic Regression** and a **Least Squares** models.
+In order to better interpretwhich features can be considered predictive, when classifying an author as either a Trump Speaker or a Clinton Speaker, we will train a **Logistic Regression** and a **Least Squares** models.
+These models will not be trained to really fit the data (otherwise we would have chosen more complex models) but they will be trained to interpret and to clarify which features characterize better the Trump's speakers and the Clinton's speakers.

 ## Logistic Regression Model

 ![Logistic_Regression](assets/plots/Logistic_Regression.png)

-Logistic Regression is usually the better model for classification tasks, however as we can see the results are not great, since we have a big number of non defined values coupled with very high p-value for most coefficients.
+Logistic Regression is usually a better model for classification tasks, however as we can see from the R2 coefficient, the results are not great.
+Additionally, we have a big number of non defined values coupled with very high p-value for most coefficients.
 That being said we can't make any meaningful conclusions, unless for the age predictor.

 **Model Conclusions**